Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Full Framework: Assumptions, Derivations, and Extensions

 Item heterogeneity ($\sigma^2_\alpha$) is partly signal and partly noise.
 Items genuinely differ in their true labels, which is a feature of the construct being measured and not a deficiency of the measurement procedure.
 A D-study that recommends adding more items improves precision (shrinks $\Var(\hat\theta_{hm})$) but not validity (the distance between $\theta_{hm}$ and $\theta^*$).
 Separating the signal component of $\sigma^2_\alpha$ from the noise component requires an external anchor such as human labels, known-answer items, or a validation sample, and lies outside TEE's scope.

-TEE's error bars ($\Var(\hat{\theta}_{hm})$ from the D-study) quantify how much $\hat{\theta}_{hm}$ would vary if the same design were applied to a different draw of items, prompt variants, and replications from the same populations.
-They are silent on whether the item population itself covers the domain of interest.
-A safety benchmark with precise TEE error bars may still produce misleading estimates if its item set omits key hazard categories.
+The error bars cannot extrapolate beyond the item population named by the estimand, and assume the sampling frame covers the domain of interest.
+Precise TEE error bars may still produce misleading estimates if the item set omits key hazard categories.
 Section~\ref{si:coverage} discusses this boundary.